 To elaborate, oil goes through a refining process before hitting the pumps.
 The same goes for raw data.
 It needs contextualizing and must be broken down first into something more structured and ultimately actionable.

-Take a second to absorb the contrast between top and bottom.
-The difference should be rather stark unless you happen to be a secret mathematical mastermind.
+Take a second to absorb the contrast between the scatterplot and Excel spreadsheet.
+The difference should be rather stark unless you happen to be a secret mathematical or data science mastermind.

 Seriously, to the eyes of an average Joe, the table up top appears as a random concoction of numbers that tell nothing substantive.
 On the other hand, the scatter plots make plain the positive correlation binding the variables together right from the get-go.

 That’s the power of visualization.
 It harnesses the ability to unlock hidden patterns, making it possible to connect the dots between disparate data points at once.
-For marketers who must repeatedly ask loaded questions such as which acquisition funnels lead to conversion, which time of the day are prospects most active, and the like, visualization can help cut through the pile of raw data standing in the way of getting those questions answered.
+For marketers who must repeatedly ask loaded questions such as which acquisition funnels lead to conversion, which time of the day are prospects most active, and the like, different types of visualization can help cut through the pile of big data standing in the way of getting those questions answered.

 As wonderful as visualization is, figuring out which type of visual aid would best represent the dataset can get tricky.
 And going with a suboptimal choice is hardly an option when doing so carries the risk of confusion or worse, misinterpretation.

-Thanks to Dr. Andrew Abela who put forward a comprehensive diagram on picking the right chart for different data types, choosing a visual can be boiled down into four basic criteria:
+Thanks to Dr. Andrew Abela who put forward a comprehensive diagram on picking the right chart for different types of data, choosing a visual can be boiled down into four basic criteria:

 With these criteria in mind, use the following overview as further guidelines to single out the visual aid that’d best serve your needs:

-A column chart refers to a graphical display in which vertical bars – the height of each proportionate to the category it represents – run across the chart horizontally.
+A column chart (a.k.a. bar chart) refers to a graphical representation in which vertical bars – the height of each proportionate to the category it represents – run across the chart horizontally.

 Nine times out of ten, a column chart will do the trick if you’re looking for a side-by-side comparison of 10 or fewer items.